 - 1. Restore access to your backup repository and prepare your backup passphrase. - 2.
-List backup existing on the server using borg list REPOSITORY. - 3.
-Restore the desired backup to current directory using borg extract REPOSITORY::ARCHIVE. - 4.
+List all the backups on the server using borg list REPOSITORY. - 3.
+Restore the desired backup to the current directory using borg extract REPOSITORY::ARCHIVE. - 4.
 Restore the database from the SQL dump placed in the backup directory in the Weblate data dir (see Dumped data for backups). - 5.
-Copy Weblate configuration (backups/settings.py, see Dumped data for backups) to the correct location, see Adjusting configuration. - 6.
-Copy the whole restored data dir to location configured by DATA\DIR.
+Copy the Weblate configuration (backups/settings.py, see Dumped data for backups) to the correct location, see Adjusting configuration. - 6.
+Copy the whole restored data dir to the location configured by DATA_DIR.

-The Borg session might look like:
+The Borg session might look like this: